catharinadepari/storymap/README.md

 ## Deliverable

 Once you complete this lab assignment, please make sure both the github repository and the web site work appropriately.
 Then, you will need to submit the url of the GitHub repository to **Canvas Dropbox**.
 (On the assignment tab,  press the `Submit Assignment` button to submit.
 Please contact the instructor or TA if you have any difficulty.)

-# The Guideline for Essay

-You are expected to write a essay to analyze a digital-geography-related project (e.g., web map, smart dashboard, geo-narrative, etc.).
-You are aiming for **no less than 1500 words** coalescing around the examined digital-geography project and readings from this quarter.

- Through writing this essay, you are expected to use the learned knowledge and skill set to holistically examine the project's functions and critically reflect upon its social implications.
-This essay can be simple and focus in nature, but must include the following features:

-- create a dedicated github repository, and write this essay on a readme.md file of this repo.
-- introduce this digital-geography project, including, but not limitedt to,
-  - the goal of this project (why this project was made?)
-  - the major functions
-  - the targeting audience
-  - the authors and their affilication
-- describe the systematic architecture
-  - client, server, services, and data.
-- inspect the code of this project, especially look into the following issues.
-  - What are the data flowed in between the client and server.
-  - The major libaries in use and their functions.
-  - Does this project support responsive design?
-- list the data sources
-  - vectors (i.e., geojson)
-  - rasters (i.e., tilelayer)
-  - critique its overalll UI/UX and Web Mapping design if it has.
-- describe the basemap, the thematic layer and the interactive features if it has.
-- list any web map element in use (e.g, scalar bar, north arrow, legend, etc.) if it has.
-- analyze the strengths and weakness of the examined project.
-- disucss anything else you feel worthy to share.
-- reflect upon this project with some social theories, such as digital divide, power relationship, surveillance and/or resistance.

-Since the essay is written in mardown syntax, please try your best to include the following four structure or contents:

-- list, highlight,
-- images such as screenshot.
-- code snippet
-- table

-##Submission

-Please submit the url link of your essay to the final project submission tab on Canvas.
-Essay is due no later than the end of **Week 10**.

->  **Note:** The requirements to the essay may be slightly changed according the progress of this course.
-The final requirements are subject to the instructor's notification.